Bartvelp/dnazip/README.md

 # dnazip
-Compress all your DNA files in my project!
+Compress all your DNA (multi-FASTA) files in my project!
 It's very easy to use :)
 It uses 2 bits per base, couldn't get any more effecient than that!